Abzzt/adl/README.md

 ```

 ### Downloading the dataset
 The dataset used in this project is the [NIH Chest X-ray Dataset of 14 Common Thorax Disease Categories](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345).
 To download the dataset, please run the ./src/download_data.py file.
-You will need about _____GB of space to download the entire dataset.

 ### Run the Models
 The notebooks used to run the models, as well as the model definitions themselves can be found within ./notebook folder.
 The notebooks are split by the different models, and are named as such.
-For example, AlexNet.ipynb will contain our implementation of the state-of-the-art AlexNet model, as well as the training and evaluation for the model.
+For example, AlexNet.ipynb will contain our implementation of the AlexNet model, as well as the training and evaluation for the model.
 Parameters for each model can be adjusted within the notebooks themselves.

 Within the ./notebook folder, we have also included a folder of models which we failed to run for this project.

 ### Loading Trained Models
-The models we trained can be found here (insert link).
+The models we trained can be found [here] (https://drive.google.com/drive/folders/13Bj80AKrLALYRXMmSPRb4NUXGj9BHpry?usp=sharing).
 We have included the saved Pytorch model weights as well as the training and validation losses which we have presented in our report.
 To reproduce the results, please save the desired model to the ./model folder in the root directory and navigate to the corresponding model notebook in the ./model directory.
 From there, run the testing code found in the notebook.